 Solicitor General of India

-Solicitor General of India is Not a Constitutional Post (as it is not mentioned in our Constitution).
-It is a STATUTORY Post established by Parliament.
+Solicitor General of India is subordinate to the Attorney General of India.
+Solicitor General of India is not a Constitutional Post (as it is not mentioned in our Constitution).
+It is a STATUTORY Post established by an act of Parliament.
 Solicitor General is Secondary Lawyer of government of India in Supreme Court.
 He is also known as second Lawyer of India.
 Like Attorney General, Solicitor General too advices Government of India on Legal issues & appears in Supreme Court on behalf of Government of India.
 He is appointed by Appointments Committee of Cabinet.

 1st Solicitor General of India – C. K Daphtary